topicacousticfolk3

 THE TOPIC AND BRADFORD CITY OF CULTURE 2025

 This ambitious project is by no means limited to the usual participants in the acoustic music scene: if you know of anyone outside our orbit who might be interested in being involved, please let them know about it, nay, encourage them.
+It's not a competition, by the way, no winners and losers, just a chance to show what local songwriters can do to honour the city's award.

 NON-TOPIC STUFF